Department of Veterans Affairs

 ***RELOCATION EXPENSES AND/OR INCENTIVES ARE NOT AUTHORIZED***

-Requires One (1) year of General experience.
-General experience is progressively responsible clerical, office or other work that indicates the ability to acquire the particular knowledge and skills needed to perform the duties of this Mail Clerk position to be filled.
-(A full year of work is considered to be 35-40 hours of work per week.
+A full year of work is considered to be 35- 40 hours of work per week.
 Part-time experience will be credited on the basis of time actually spent in appropriate activities.
-Applicants wishing to receive credit for such experience must indicate clearly the nature of their duties and responsibilities in each position and the number of hours a week spent in such employment.)
+Applicants wishing to receive credit for such experience must indicate clearly the nature of their duties and responsibilities in each position and the number of hours a week spent in such employment.

-OR Equivalent combinations of successfully completed post-high education and experience may be used to meet the total experience requirement.
-(Transcript required)
+Combination of successfully completed post high school education and experience may be used to meet total qualification requirements.

 You will be rated on the following Knowledge, Skills, Abilities and Other characteristics (KSAOs) as part of the assessment questionnaire for this position:

-Knowledge of mail processing procedures and U. S. postal regulations.
+Knowledge of mail processing procedures and United States Postal regulations.

 Ability to maintain accurate and detailed records.